jjeyanthan/portswigger_lab/ssrf/ssrf_cheatsheet.md

 If the application is using a whitelist based approach, and you find a link using a redirect you can use it to exploit the ssrf

+# ssrf via referer header (blind SSRF):

+Some web app  use analytics application to understand from which site the user is comming from and in some cases the analytics software  try to fetch the location of the website where the user is comming from.
+Usually return nothing (it is a blind ssrf).

+In this case you can use out of band request to detect the SSRF.

 # other ressources on ssrf: